dlegland/BlockMatrixToolbox/README.md

 # Credits

 BlockBerry4m is developped jointly by INRA and ONIRIS.
-The development started at the occasion of the "CouplImSpec" project, involving also the SOLEIL synchrotron.
+The development started at the occasion of the "CouplImSpec" project, involving also the SOLEIL synchrotron, and during the AI-Fruit project of Region "Pays-de-la-Loire"

 Authors: